makma/fingerprintjs.com/content/blog/default-title.md

 With online gambling scams on the rise, the risk to gambling websites is more than just losing money.
 Customers are more likely to prefer sites they feel safe on, which means they will avoid those that they believe can be easily exploited.

-<a href="http://www.brandquarterly.com/stop-phishing-scams-ruining-brand-reputation" target="_blank" rel="noopener">Brand Quarterly</a> reports that 42 percent of customers say they’re less likely to interact with a company that’s been involved in a scam attempt.
-This means that even if the fraud isn’t successful, that brand is very quickly tarnished in the minds of people who’ve been targeted by fraudsters.
+[47% of consumers said in one survey](https://www.mytotalretail.com/article/e-commerce-retailers-face-long-term-challenges-as-payment-fraud-damages-customer-trust/) that if they encounters any issues in the payment process, they'll abandon a brand and go elsewhere.
+This means that even if there isn't any successful fraud attempts, that brand is very quickly tarnished in the minds of people who’ve been targeted by fraudsters.

 Defrauded customers can quickly become a problem for companies too.
 Credit card holders can get defrauded money returned to them in the form of a chargeback, which comes directly from the businesses bank account that processed the scam.